Aetopia/Halo-Infinite-PC-Guide/Pages/Performance.md

 Simply do the following:
 1. Set your settings preset to `Low`.
-2. If there are any UI/Visual Graphical options that can turned off, **turn them off!**
+2. If there are any UI/Visual Graphical options that can be turned off, **turn them off!**

 ## Removal of High Resolution Texture Packs
 > [!IMPORTANT]